the-scouts/por/sphinx_source/chapter-5.rst

 Rule 5.3 Forfeit of membership
 ------------------------------
 a.
-Beaver Scouts, Cub Scouts and Scouts forfeit membership if they leave the Group and do not immediately join another Section.
+Squirrel Scouts, Beaver Scouts, Cub Scouts and Scouts forfeit membership if they leave the Group and do not immediately join another Section.

 b.
 Explorer Scouts forfeit membership if they leave the Unit and do not immediately join another Section.